Introduction

 A first utilitarian response to the thought experiment might be to accommodate the intuition against killing Chuck by showing that utilitarianism does not actually imply that doctors should kill their patients.
 Critics of utilitarianism assume that, in Transplant, the doctor killing Chuck will cause better consequences.
 But this assumption is itself highly counterintuitive.
 If the hospital authorities and the general public learned about this incident, a major scandal would result.
 People would be terrified to go to the doctor.
 As a consequence, many more people could die, or suffer serious health problems, due to not being diagnosed or treated by their doctors.
 Since killing Chuck would not clearly result in the best outcome, and may even result in a terrible outcome, utilitarianism does not necessarily imply that the doctor should kill him.

-Even if we stipulate that the scenario is an unusual situation in which killing Chuck really would lead to the best outcome (with no further unintended consequences), it’s hard to imagine how the doctor could be so certain of this.
+Even if we stipulate that the scenario is an unusual one in which killing Chuck really would lead to the best outcome (with no further unintended consequences), it’s hard to imagine how the doctor could be so certain of this.
 Given how incredibly bad it would be to undermine public trust in our medical institutions (not to mention the reputation harm of undermining utilitarian ethics in the broader society),2 it would seem unacceptably reckless, according to expectational utilitarianism, for the doctor to risk such population-wide harm to save just a small handful of lives.
 Utilitarianism can certainly condemn such recklessness, even while allowing that there are rare cases in which, by unpredictable fluke, such reckless behavior could turn out to be for the best.

 This is a generalizable defense of utilitarianism against a wide range of alleged counterexamples.
 Such “counterexamples” invite us to imagine that a typically-disastrous class of action (such as killing an innocent person) just so happens, in this special case, to produce the best outcome.
 But the agent in the imagined case generally has no good basis for discounting the typical risk of disaster.
 So it would be unacceptably risky for them to perform the typically-disastrous act.3 We maximize expected value by avoiding such risks.4 For all practical purposes, utilitarianism recommends that we should refrain from rights-violating behaviors, just as moral intuition suggests.